GarrettLeePrice/CSS-Colors-of-Oregon/readme.md

 ## Description

-_Main page for a faux quiz website, built to demonstrate my ability to use Sass for CSS pre-processing.
+_Color swatches of Oregon website, built to demonstrate my ability to use Sass for CSS pre-processing.
 This site's build also includes the Bourbon and Neat Sass libraries, as well as responsiveness to multiple screen sizes, atomic design principles and modular CSS._

 ## Setup/Installation Requirements